bethaitman/rg-style-guide/_includes/style.md

 ##<a name="reference"></a>Useful reference material

 This guide is far from comprehensive.
-Where something isn't covered here, see also:
+Where something isn't covered here, see:

 * the [Guardian style guide](http://www.theguardian.com/guardian-observer-style-guide-a) for sensible guidelines on all sorts of writing matters (but remember we use American English)
 * the [gov.uk style guide](https://www.gov.uk/guidance/content-design/writing-for-gov-uk) for nice advice about writing plain English (but remember, again, that we use American English)